andrewblevins/insight-cascade/safety_guidelines.md

 * Conversations are flagged for safety review.
 * You explicitly give feedback on responses (e.g. by clicking the thumbs-up/thumbs-down buttons).
 * You otherwise opt in to model training.

-Do not share financial details, medical information, private communications, or information others might consider confidential.
+It is best not to share financial details, medical information, private communications, or information others might consider confidential.
 Also be mindful when referring to real people by name.

 ### 3. Using Real People as Advisors